Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where aircraft are unable to attack shrouded targets in campaign games and instead get stuck in mid-air.
 - Fix a bug where the player was able to input keyboard commands while input was locked through a trigger action.
 - Fix a bug where a vehicle transport could end up attached to its own cargo, causing the transport to disappear upon unloading.
+- Fix a bug where a harvester could be ordered to dock with a refinery that wasn't listed in the harvester's `Dock=` key.